matefin/indicator-meocloud/README.md

 REFERRAL PROGRAM:
 -----------------
-If you wan to register for a free MEOCloud account, please use the following referral URL:
+If you want to register for a free MEOCloud account, please use the following referral URL:

 https://meocloud.pt/?referral_code=ro7I69rM8TJZQgzUs8CPBZR5I